danirus/django-inline-media/docs/tutorial.rst

 Using inline-media
 ==================

-Using inline-media is pretty straightforward:
+Using inline-media is pretty easy:

 1. Decide which fields of your models will hold inline media content (the typical candidate: a ``body`` field of a blog ``Post`` model)

 2. Change their type from **TextField** to **TextFieldWithInlines**.
-This change does not affect your models' table definition, it does affect the way the field is rendered
+This change does not affect your models' table definition, but just the way fields are rendered.

 3. Change the admin class of those models and make them inherit from **AdminTextFieldWithInlinesMixin**.
-This change make fields of type **TextfieldWithInlines** be rendered as **TextareWithInlines**
+Fields of type **TextfieldWithInlines** will be rendered as **TextareWithInlines**

 Let's see it with an example: the Article model.